Jaxx497/concertus/readme.md

 1. Symphonia/Rodio Related*
     1. There are no reliable Rodio compatible OPUS decoders.
-    1. Seeking can be potentially unstable on the occasional file.
+    1. Seeking can be potentially unstable.
-    1. Gapless playback is not viable as of now.
+    1. Gapless playback is not viable.

-2. Waveforms may generate on songs that cannot be played.
+    1. Waveforms may generate on songs that cannot be played.

 > **Note:** This project is heavily reliant on the Symphonia and Rodio crates.
 Many of the playback related issues are due to upstream issues in the